-Carroll and others give a comprehensive overview of different parser evaluation methods and discuss some shortcomings [1].
+Carroll et al. (1998) give a comprehensive overview of different parser evaluation methods and discuss some shortcomings.
 Evaluation of parsers is usually carried out by comparing the parser output to a manually annotated or manually corrected version of a test text.
 Manual work is expensive, and not necessarily error free.
 If the NLP system is under development, the evaluation has to be carried out repeatedly.
 Thus, very large amounts of annotated resources may be required to avoid data exhaustion.
 Many languages have no large manually annotated resources at all, and those existing often contain only error-free texts.

 Manual annotation is not only expensive, but often hard to reuse when evaluating a new parser.
-Generally, it is non-trivial to map the output of one parser to the output of another [2].
+Generally, it is non-trivial to map the output of one parser to the output of another (Hogenhout and Matsumoto, 1996).
+Often, different parsers do not generate the same information, so a mapping would have to add or remove information.
 Thus, the effort of manually annotating text with one type of parse information is not generally reusable for other parsers.

-To carry out the evaluation of NLP system robustness while avoiding the abovementioned drawbacks, we propose a procedure that requires no manual work or annotated resources.
-There are, as pointed out by Menzel [3], many types of robustness.
-Robustness in this context is defined as the system's reluctance to change its output when the input becomes increasingly noisy and ill-formed.
+To carry out the evaluation of NLP system robustness while avoiding the above-mentioned drawbacks, we propose a procedure that requires no manual work or annotated resources.
+Robustness in this context is defined as the system's reluctancy to change its output when the input becomes increasingly noisy and ill-formed.
+There are, as pointed out by Menzel (1995), many other types of robustness.
 The only requirements of the evaluation method are a (relatively error-free) text and an estimate of the accuracy of the parser (on error-free text, which is usually known).
 Despite the modest requirements, the evaluation procedure provides accurate estimates of the robustness of an NLP system.